-Fred invests a lump sum of £20,000 into an LV= ISA.
+Fred invests a lump sum of £20,000 into a Smoothed Managed Fund investment.
 If the current unit price is £1.25, we'll divide the £20,000 by £1.25, giving Fred 16,000 units.

 We set the overall investment strategy of each fund option, taking into account the current and projected financial strength of the fund and expected returns available from different types of assets.
 The mix of assets will depend on the fund option you've chosen.